Statement of Principles

 The possession or use of narcotics and/or other controlled substances without a valid prescription, or misuse of prescribed medication, in the residence halls is prohibited.
 Students are expected to obey Federal and New York State Laws regarding the use, possession, sale and distribution of controlled substances.

-For Further information, the University’s policy on Substance Abuse and Alcoholic Beverages can be found on the University Policy and Guidelines page.
+For further information, the University’s policy on Substance Abuse and Alcoholic Beverages can be accessed on the Office of Community Standards website.

 Turnstile Access for Current Residents of NYU Housing